-- Target: net-zero carbon emissions by 2050 (legislation pending) - 2020 A Healthy Environment and a Healthy Economy climate plan priorities: - clean energy and technology - financial support for electric vehicles, building retrofits, and ecosystem restoration increasing the federal carbon tax centres, support transportation and buildings emissions reductions.
+- Target: net-zero carbon emissions by 2050 (legislation pending) - 2020 A Healthy Environment and a Healthy Economy climate plan priorities: - clean energy and technology - financial support for electric vehicles, building retrofits, and ecosystem restoration

+LAND USE: Official Community Plan projections for residential growth in higher-density areas of the city, particularly in the downtown core and neighbourhood centres, support transportation and buildings emissions reductions.
 The Big Moves propose to further limit emissions from developments in suburban and rural areas.
-BUILDINGS: Implementation of the BC Energy Step Code will support new buil efficiency improvements, while higher efficiency technologies and incentives from